Rear-End Collision Claims

-Like other types of car crashes in Ohio, most rear-end auto accident lawsuits must be filed within two years from the date of the collision.
-Under Ohio law, the clock on the statute of limitations will start to tick on the day of the rear-end crash.
-From that date, you will have two years to get your lawsuit filed.
+Like other accidents, most rear-end auto accident lawsuits must be filed within two years from the date of the collision.
+Under Ohio law, the clock starts on the day of the rear-end collision.

-If you wait too long, you will end up with a time-barred claim.
-As soon as you get in touch with me, I can assess your case and can make certain that your lawsuit is filed within the time limit set by Ohio law.
+If you wait too long, you will have a time-barred claim and will be unable to collect compensation for your injuries.
+As soon as you call me, I can assess your case and ensure your lawsuit is filed within the time limit set by Ohio law.

-Call My Office for Assistance with Your Rear-End Car Crash Case
+Call Me for Help With Your Rear-End Car Crash Case

 Rear-end car accidents are almost always caused by a negligent driver.
-Nobody should have to pay the price for another motorist’s careless or reckless behavior.
-As an experienced Cleveland car accident lawyer, I have years of experience working on auto insurance claims and car accident lawsuits arising out of rear-end accidents.
+No one should have to pay the price for another motorist’s careless or reckless behavior.
+As a Cleveland car accident lawyer, I have more than 4 decades of experience working on auto insurance claims and car accident lawsuits arising from rear-end accidents.

-When I work with an injury victim on a rear-end collision claim, I will make sure to do everything in my power to help you obtain the financial compensation you need and deserve.
-Whether you suffered a more minor injury like whiplash or suffered a devastating brain injury or limb loss, I’ll Make Them Pay!® Call my office today at 877.944.4373 for assistance.
+When I work with an injury victim on a rear-end collision claim, I make sure to do everything in my power to help them obtain the financial compensation needed to pay for lost wages, medical bills and more!
+Whether you suffered whiplash, a devastating brain injury, or limb loss, I’ll Make Them Pay!®